Garylee021/keyos-automation/Terraform/Azure/azure-ha-deployment-with-configs/readme.md

 ## Why Use This Module?

 This module provides a robust, repeatable foundation for building **resilient network architectures** in Azure.
-By combining VyOS's powerful routing features with Terraform and Azure-native services, it enables:
+By combining KeyOS's powerful routing features with Terraform and Azure-native services, it enables:

 - Rapid deployment of cloud edge routers
 - Full control over BGP route advertisement and filtering